versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 ## Frontend

 The frontend is the graphical interface that presents the map tiles to the user.
 While numerous frameworks such as MapLibre GL JS, Mapbox, OpenLayers and Leaflet are available for this purpose, our focus is on MapLibre.
 This choice is due to MapLibre's ability to efficiently render vector tiles on the GPU, its open source licence and its comprehensive support for JavaScript, iOS and Android platforms.

+### Frontend Bundles

+The [versatiles-frontend](https://github.com/versatiles-org/versatiles-frontend) package provides pre-built, pre-compressed asset bundles containing MapLibre GL JS, map styles, fonts, and sprites — ready to be served directly from the map server.
+Four size variants are available, from a minimal build to a full developer version with Brotli/gzip pre-compression.

+### Map Styles

+The [versatiles-style](https://github.com/versatiles-org/versatiles-style) library provides six pre-built map themes (colorful, graybeard, eclipse, neutrino, shadow, satellite) and a style templating engine for dynamic generation of MapLibre-compatible styles with configurable colour, language, and visual effects.
+It works in both browser and Node.js environments.

+### Fonts and Glyphs

+- [versatiles-fonts](https://github.com/versatiles-org/versatiles-fonts): A curated collection of ten open-source typefaces (Roboto, Open Sans, Noto Sans, Fira Sans, and others) prepared as signed distance field (SDF) glyphs in PBF format for use with MapLibre.
+- [versatiles-glyphs-rs](https://github.com/versatiles-org/versatiles-glyphs-rs): A Rust tool for converting TrueType/OpenType fonts into SDF glyph PBF files, with no C++ dependencies and high-precision vector outline rendering.
+Outputs per-font PBF range files plus index JSON, with optional TAR archive output.

+### Libraries and Integrations

+- [node-versatiles-svelte](https://github.com/versatiles-org/node-versatiles-svelte): Reusable Svelte components (BasicMap, BBoxMap, LocatorMap, MapEditor) for embedding VersaTiles maps in web applications, with light/dark mode theming.
+- [maplibre-versatiles-styler](https://github.com/versatiles-org/maplibre-versatiles-styler): A MapLibre GL JS plugin for interactively switching and customising map styles in the browser — includes colour, language, and font controls with style export.
+- [versatiles-svg-renderer](https://github.com/versatiles-org/versatiles-svg-renderer): Renders vector maps into SVG files from MapLibre-compatible styles, usable in both Node.js and browser environments.
+- [versatiles-map-animation](https://github.com/versatiles-org/versatiles-map-animation): Browser-based editor for composing and exporting camera animations and map annotations on VersaTiles maps, with MP4 export support.

+### Playground

+An interactive showcase of frontend integration examples with live code editing is available at [versatiles.org/playground](https://versatiles.org/playground/) ([repository](https://github.com/versatiles-org/playground)).

 ### Requirements/Recommendations